spren9er/threeleapcontrols/README.md

 this.panRightHanded    = true;
 ```

-**Note:** The location of your palm position will be used for control actions.
+**Note:** The location of your palm position will be used for all control actions.

 ### Example